import math

 This function calculates the log probability density for each sample in `x` under a

-multivariate Gaussian distribution with the given `mean` and `covariance`.
+multivariate Gaussian distribution with the given `mean` and `precision_cholesky_factor`.

-The computation includes the determinant of the covariance matrix, its inverse, and the quadratic
+The computation includes the determinant of the precision matrix, its inverse, and the quadratic

 form in the exponential term of the Gaussian density function.